yujinakayama/NAKPlaybackIndicatorView/README.md

 **NAPlaybackIndicatorView** is a view that mimics the music playback indicator in the Music.app on iOS 7.

-The view has three vertical bars and they oscillate randomly.
+It has three vertical bars and they oscillate randomly.

 It requires iOS 7 or later.